 Combined Bachelor's-Master's in Geography and Environmental Planning

 The Department of Geography and Environmental Planning offers a combined bachelor’s and master’s program that allows students to complete their undergraduate and graduate degrees in a shorter time frame.
-Students enrolled in these programs may follow one of three tracks:
+Nine units of graduate work are counted toward both the undergraduate and graduate degrees.

 - Students may apply for this program during the first term of their junior year.
 Transfer students must have completed a minimum of two terms as full-time students at Towson University.

 - Students may begin the program once they have completed a minimum of 75 but no more than 96 units in their undergraduate program.